zerox80/PrivacyGuard/PRIVACY.md

 2.  **No Cloud Backups:** We have **explicitly disabled** Android's automatic cloud backup for the app's data (which contains your usage patterns).
 Even if you use Google backups, SilentPort's data will not be uploaded to the cloud.
 3.  **No Network Permission (except for VPN):** The app itself (aside from the VPN service) does not request internet permission to send data.

+...
 ## Open Source and Transparency

 SilentPort is fully open source under the GPL license.
 Anyone can review the source code to independently verify all claims made here.

+**Our Pledge: This project is non-commercial.
+We will never track you, sell your data, or monetize this app.
+Ever.**

 **In summary: We only read the minimum necessary data (app list, last timestamp) to fulfill the core function.
 All of this data never leaves your device.**